alexharri/website/posts/bit-sets.md

            00000 // bit index
 ```

-When all of the bits in the bit index region are set to 1, we get a word index of 0 and bit index of 31, corresponding to the 32nd bit.
+When all of the bits in the bit index region are set to 1, we get a word index of 0 and a bit index of 31, corresponding to the 32nd bit.

 ```ts
 00000000000 = 0 // word index